VJ-Varanasi/personal-website/content/authors/admin/_index.md

     url: https://www.yale.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include complex systems, biophysics, and [UPDATE].
+bio: My research interests include complex systems and biophysics.

 # Interests to show in About widget
 interests: